casper-network/docs/source/docs/casper/developers/cli/transfers/multisig-deploy-transfer.md

 </details>

-If you get an account authorization error, you must set up the source account to allow multi-signature deploys using session code.
+If you encounter an account authorization error, you must set up the source account to allow multi-signature deploys using session code.
 The [Two-Party Multi-Signature Deploys](../../../resources/tutorials/advanced/two-party-multi-sig.md) workflow is an example of how to accomplish this.

 <details>
 <summary>Example of an account authorization error</summary>